sideraverso/Algorithms-and-Data-Structures/README.md

 ![Powered by Jupyter Logo](https://cdn.oreillystatic.com/images/icons/powered_by_jupyter.png)

 This project contains the Jupyter Notebooks for George Heineman _Introduction to algorithms and data structures_.
-It contains both the exercises (/notebooks), possibly the solutions (/solutions), as well as any data or files needed (/data).
+It contains both the exercises (/notebooks), as well as any data or files needed.

 You can run the notebooks [here](https://learning.oreilly.com/jupyter-notebooks/~/9781492062912).
 You must be signed into learning.oreilly.com